waldronlab/curatedMetagenomicDataAnalyses/cMD3_paper_analyses/README.md

 # curatedMetagenomicDataAnalyses main paper

 This folder contains final command lines used to produce analyses and figures of the paper "Meta-analysis of 20,533 human metagenomes defines an index of oral to gut microbial introgression and associations with age, sex, BMI, and diseases".
+An estimation of the time required to run each step is included in titles.

-## create a versioned conda environment
+## Software requirementscreate a versioned conda environment (time: ~ 5 min on a standard laptop)

+### Conda environment

 ```
 conda create -n cMD_analyses -f cMD_conda.env